 It's all good when you have twenty different ideas for gizmos and gadgets, but when that fount runs dry, or if the toys don't sell as well as expected, the pressure goes up very quickly.

-Stress can also come in the form of performance anxiety when you are required to stand in front of a group of representatives from the company to try to convince them that your idea will sell because it is fun, safe, will appeal to children and parents.
+Stress can also come in the form of performance anxiety if you're the type to become flustered when speaking to a group of representatives from the company.
+You're trying to convince them your idea will sell because it's fun, safe, and will appeal to children and parents.